 Ihr Körper baut einen Schutz gegen Covid-19 auf.
 Die Impfung stärkt Ihre Abwehrkräfte und hilft Ihrem Körper, gegen das Virus zu kämpfen.
 Die Impfung senkt das Risiko, dass Sie Covid-19 bekommen erheblich.
 Einen vollständigen Schutz gibt es jedoch nicht.
 Einige Menschen können trotz der Impfung Covid-19 bekommen.
 Mit der Impfung ist die Chance jedoch höher, dass sie nicht schwer krank werden.

-Protection begins about two weeks after the first dose and is complete (95 %) one week after the second dose – or 14 days after the first vaccination with the Johnson & Johnson vaccine as this is administered in a single dose.
+Protection begins about two weeks after the first dose and is complete one week after the second dose – or 14 days after the first vaccination with the Johnson & Johnson vaccine as this is administered in a single dose.

 You don't yet know.
 At the moment, manufacturers are investigating how long the vaccination protects.
 Current data show that protection from getting the disease lasts for at least 12 months.
 It may be that after a certain period of time another vaccination has to be given.

 A distinction must be made here between harmless, temporary vaccination reactions and real serious side effects.
 Vaccine reactions are common and go away within a few days.
 Possible vaccine reactions are pain at the area of injection, tiredness, headache or body aches or high temperature.
 They show that the body is building up the vaccine protection and are therefore a good sign in mild form.
 Very rarely are there serious side effects such as a severe allergic reaction right after vaccination.
 An allergic reaction may cause swelling, redness, itching, or difficulty breathing.
 If you experience such symptoms, contact your doctor immediately.